signalogic/SigSRF_SDK/mediaTest_readme.md

     :
     :

-Note that recognized speech output is displayed (or written to text file) in real-time, as audio stream processing occurs.
+Note that recognized speech is displayed (or written to text file) in real-time, as audio stream processing proceeds.

 Here are some notes about ASR operation:

-1. Input is expected to be wideband audio (16 kHz sampling rate)
+1. Input is expected to be wideband audio (16 kHz sampling rate); in the case of pcap input this implies wideband codecs such as AMR-WB, EVS, G711.1, or clear mode with 256 kbps data.
 2. The SDK version of mediaMin currently supports only pcap input with RTP encoded voice (e.g. VoLTE codecs).
 A version that also handles wav and USB audio input is expected in 2Q22.
-AS noted in xxx above, pcaps can be generated from wav files using mediaTest commands.
+As shown in [Converting Wav to Pcaps](#user-content-convertingwav2pcaps), pcaps can be generated from wav files using mediaTest commands.
-3.
+3. Capacity with ASR enabled is substantially reduced.

 <a name="rtpmalwaredetection"><a/>
 ## RTP Malware Detection